The Path on-the-fly function is the easiest way to get started using Dronelink and only requires the Dronelink mobile app.

 Info: For your first mission, select an open field in a legal flight zone, and mark your waypoints well above any obstacles.
 Mark 3 waypoints within a clear line of sight of your take off location and do not change your drone altitude significantly (keeping all the waypoints at a similar safe altitude).

-Step 1 - Connect your drone and open the Dronelink App
+Step 1 - Open the Dronelink App and Connect Your Drone

 Step 3 - Pre-Flight Check

 Make sure that your drone is safe and ready to fly.

 The Dronelink app will open showing the drone preview, drone status, along with common indicators and controls, a map preview and compass, and the Path function step-by-step guide.
 Let's review the most important indicators highlighted below.

 - Check that you are seeing a green status bar at the top of the Dronelink app, indicating that you don't have any warnings or errors.
 If you do, use the DJI app to perform any required drone calibrations.

 - Make sure that you are in Normal, or Positioning P-mode on your DJI controller

 - Make sure you are connected to sufficient satellites (we recommend over 10)